xorbitsai/xorbits/doc/source/user_guide/loading_data.rst

 computations.
 In this case, call `df.rebalance` after reading Parquet to evenly distribute the data to each worker and process.

-Reading a single Parquet file and calling apply function then, this does not take advantage of multi-core parallelism:
+Reading a single Parquet file and calling apply function then, this does not leverage multi-core parallelism:

 .. code-block:: python